kgolding/docker-intro/Readme.md

 10. View the running containers with `docker container ls`
 11. View the all containers with `docker container ls -a` and tidy them up using `docker container prune`
 12. Stream the containers log `docker container logs -f <id/name>`
+13. Stop the container using `docker container stop <id/name>`

-## DEMO 2: Compiling go code
+## DEMO 2: Compiling and running go code

-Here's how to compile some golang source code to a executable file without installing go
+Here's how to compile some golang source code to a executable file without installing go.
+There's a super simple go application source code in `main.go` to test with.

-> `docker run --rm -v "$PWD":/app -w /app golang:1.13 go build -v`
+> `docker run --rm -v "$PWD":/app -w /app golang:1.13 go run -v helloworld.go`

 We are using the `golang` official image with the tag `1.13`.
 If the tag is not specified then you'll get the `latest` tag by default.